In a crisis, calls to do something, quickly, can be hard to resist. Politicians must still try.

-The Republican leader in the United States Senate, Mitch McConnell — who for years exploited every arcane rule for partisan advantage, including escalating use of the so-called filibuster to block many of Obama’s policies even when they had majority support — has accused Democrats of “fiddling around” with procedure to delay approval of a $2 trillion stimulus.
+The Republican leader in the United States Senate, Mitch McConnell — who for years exploited every arcane rule for partisan advantage, including escalating use of the so-called filibuster to block many of Obama’s policies and judges even when they had majority support — has accused Democrats of “fiddling around” with procedure to delay approval of a $2 trillion stimulus.

 Like Republicans, who insisted on language clarifying stimulus money couldn’t be used to fund abortions, Democrats have been arguing for their own priorities:

 - Expanding food support and unemployment insurance.

 - Investing in green energy and fuel.

 - Limiting executive pay for companies receiving aid.

 Other Democratic proposals have been, or should be, less controversial:

 - Hundreds of billions of dollar in federal funding for hospitals.
 Republicans proposed $75 billion.

 - Independent oversight of the stimulus, including the $500 billion the president — under the Republican proposal — could loan to companies and municipalities without disclosure for six months.